John Gosden: Racing record and training titles

-In 1984, he trained Royal Heroine, a turf mare, winning the Gamely Stakes and the inaugural Breeders' Cup Mile.
-Like Bates Motel, Royal Heroine also won the Eclipse Award.
-Over the next few years, Gosden won the Hollywood Turf Cup three times, the Yellow Ribbon Stakes twice, the Ramona Handicap twice and the San Antonio Handicap again with Hatim.

-He also won both the Matriarch Stakes and the Vanity Handicap twice, the San Luis Rey Handicap with Zoffany, the Carleton F. Burke Handicap with Bel Bolide, the Clement L. Hirsch Turf Championship Stakes with Allez Milord and the Gamely Stakes for a second time.
+Over the next few years, Gosden won the Hollywood Turf Cup three times, including with Alphabatim and Zoffany.
+He won the Yellow Ribbon Stakes twice, the Ramona Handicap twice, and the San Antonio Handicap again with Hatim.
+He also won both the Matriarch Stakes and the Vanity Handicap twice, the San Luis Rey Handicap with Zoffany, the Carleton F. Burke Handicap with Bel Bolide, the Clement L. Hirsch Turf Championship Stakes with Allez Milord, and the Gamely Stakes for a second time.